If you want to work with me just get in touch or book a free 30-Minute consulting call! I’m always open to new & interesting opportunities.

 Where Code Runs

-In the end code needs to run somewhere - OpenShift is where it’s at in my day job so I’m quite comfortable with it.
+In the end code needs to run somewhere - Containers & Kubernetes is where it’s at in my day job, so I’m quite comfortable with it.

 For personal projects I’m more drawn towards virtual machines managed through Ansible on DigitalOcean or experimenting with function-as-a-service environments.